mengelbrecht/slimline/README.md

 The precmd function `slimline::section::<name>::precmd` is executed before each prompt and before all asynchronous task functions.
 It can be used to reset variables which are set in an async task function.
-This way the render function does not display old data in case the async task is not completed yet.
+This way the render function does not display old data in case the async task has not completed yet.

 The function receives no parameters.